Knowing when, or if, to share information about your disability with potential or current employers is a tricky topic.

 Key points:

-It can be helpful to be open about your disability if you need practical adjustments made to your workplace to help you perform your job
+• It can be helpful to be open about your disability if you need practical adjustments made to your workplace to help you perform your job

-Employers in Australia have an obligation to provide adjustments if someone with disability requests them
+• Employers in Australia have an obligation to provide adjustments if someone with disability requests them

-The Disability Discrimination Act 1992 (DDA), written by the Australian Human Rights Commission, provides legal protection for everyone in Australia against discrimination based on disability.
 The DDA prohibits discrimination against people with disability throughout all stages of the employment process, from advertising and recruitment to training, as well as terminations.

 As stated in the DDA, there is no legal obligation for a person with a disability to disclose information about their disability unless it is likely to have an effect on:

-their ability to meet the inherent requirements of the job
+• Their ability to meet the inherent requirements of the job

-their ability to work safely
+• Their ability to work safely

-the safety of co-workers
+• The safety of co-workers

-In your letter of application or resumé
+Sharing information in your application or resumé

-While it is generally not necessary to share disability information at this point, you may choose to if:
+While it is not necessary to share disability information at this point, you may choose to if:

-It is relevant to the industry or position
+• It is relevant to the industry or position

-You need adjustments to be made in the selection process
+• You need adjustments to be made in the selection process

-You know the organisation is demonstrably supportive and encouraging of employing people with disability
+• You know the organisation is demonstrably supportive and encouraging of employing people with disability

-If you do choose to share information at this point, Australian Network on Disability Program Manager Isabel Heiner recommends also including details about past achievements or personal attributes.
+If you do choose to share information at this point, Australian Network on Disability Program Manager.
+Isabel Heiner. recommends also including details about past achievements or personal attributes.

 “You can actually use the skills you’ve developed from your disability in your application.
 For example, problem solving, resilience, being adaptable, or being empathetic, which are all qualities employers are looking for.”